 Pop-ups have become an integral part in creating hype around your business and a successful installation can drive both reputation, engagement and profit dramatically.
-The main aims of a pop-up is to increase brand awareness, attract new consumers and gain consumer insights whilst testing a new format.
+The benefits of pop-up’s include increasing brand awareness, attracting new consumers and gaining consumer insights whilst testing a new format.

-Pop-ups are about 80% less expensive than traditional physical retail outlets and therefore brands can capitalise on the growing desire to find and share unique experiences.
+A Major cost benefit of Pop-ups is that they are about 80% less expensive than traditional physical retail outlets and therefore brands can capitalise on the growing desire to find and share unique experiences.
 Pop-ups give brands the opportunity to get in front of their customers, be discovered by a wider audience and if well executed, create both media coverage and word of mouth—two powerful ways to accelerate your brand.

 “A pop-up shop is ephemeral, it’s about someone launching their idea in a physical space, causing a storm and then disappearing before people get bored.”

 By creating an experience that can spark feelings in customers, brands can trigger positive emotional associations which can influence future purchasing decisions.
-It’s not just brands that are capitalising on the unique retail experience, celebrities and bloggers have released successful pop-up shops that generate hype and revenue.
+It’s not just brands that are capitalising on the benefits of the unique retail experience that pop-ups offer, celebrities and bloggers have released successful pop-up shops that generate hype and revenue.